systemcarl/weblog/articles/devlogs/blank/syntax-highlighting.md

 Each code scope requires its own typography style definition, even if the
     typography styles are shared across multiple scopes.
 Fortunately, I had already designed the typography styles to set properties to
-    `inherit` by default, allowing new styles to only apply a subset of properties, as needed.
+    `inherit` by default, allowing new styles to only apply to a subset of properties, as needed.
 This means that every code scope does not need to define the font family to the
     same monospace font